Jekyll One

 fatal: unable to auto-detect email address (got 'user@hostname.(none)')

-you need to setup your account’s default identity first.
-To manage this, check the section [Setting up Git] for more details.
+you need to set up your account’s default identity first.
+See the section Setting up Git for the details.

-Your safety net is in place, a really good choice.
-To make a new project ready to use, continue on the next section’s steps to initialize.
+Your safety net is now in place — a good choice.
+To make the new project ready to use, continue with the steps in the next section to initialize it.

 Initialize a project